tale/iconset/README.md

 - Accompanying status bar app for macOS with automation and easy config UI<br/>

 ## Building
-Building is simple when using Xcode (however this requires Swift 5.5 and Xcode 13 beta).<br/>
+The project is an SPM Package that requires Xcode 13 and Swift 5.5.<br/>
-If you encounter issues with Xcode, run `swift build` in the project root to build a debug binary.<br/>
+Run `swift build --disable-sandbox` in the project root to build a debug binary.<br/>
-For release binaries, instead run `swift build -c release --arch arm64 --arch x86_64` in the project root<br/>
+For release binaries, instead run `swift build -c release --arch arm64 --arch x86_64 --disable-sandbox` in the project root<br/>
+Currently, the in-app Xcode builds are sandbox enforced, potentially breaking `iconset`'s access to certain files.<br/>